agrawalabr/churn-predictor/README.md

    - Demographics: `s3://avs-churn-predictor/raw/demographics`
    - Coupons: `s3://avs-churn-predictor/raw/coupons`
    - Products: `s3://avs-churn-predictor/raw/products`
+2. Run the `churn-model-generator` SageMaker notebook to train the Random Forest Classifier (**if not already trained**).
-2. Run the `probable-churn` SageMaker notebook to generate the probable churn dataset.
+3. Run the `probable-churn` SageMaker notebook to generate the probable churn dataset.
    - The dataset will be saved at `s3://avs-churn-predictor/probable-churn`.
-3. Run the `personalized-offers` SageMaker notebook to generate the personalized offers dataset.
+4. Run the `personalized-offers` SageMaker notebook to generate the personalized offers dataset.
    - The dataset will be saved at `s3://avs-churn-predictor/personalized-offers`.

 Note: The above steps are manual and can be easily automated using AWS resources, but for the sake of project and cost considerations, the steps are kept manual.